 Tool #8: Wire Strippers

-Wire strippers (or pliers) help a lighting technician out in so many ways on set.
+Wire strippers (or pliers) help an electrical lighting technician out in so many ways on set.
 Of course, they’re good to strip wires down for any maintenance or crimping necessities.
 In addition, some have different nose lengths to help with wire looping and pulling.

 Tool #9: Screwdriver

-Lastly, a screwdriver is a good tool to have for a lighting technician to help out other grips with certain duties on set.
-Many technicians opt to carry a small set with varying driver heads to help set up and break down different pieces of equipment on-set and backstage.
+Lastly, a screwdriver is a good tool to have for an electrical lighting technician to help out other grips with certain duties on a film set.
+Many electrical lighting technicians opt to carry a small set with varying driver heads to help set up and break down different pieces of equipment on-set and backstage.